Damuna/Notes/Red_theory.md

   - For an RDP session to be established, both the network firewall and the  firewall on the server must allow connections from the outside.
   - all data, and especially the login process, is protected in the network  by its good encryption.
 However, many Windows systems do not insist on  this but still accept inadequate encryption.

-#### Exploit

-- The identity-providing certificates are merely self-signed by default, so the client cannot distinguish a genuine certificate from a forged one and generates a certificate warning for the user.

 #### Interaction

 - [rdp-sec-check.pl](https://github.com/CiscoCXSecurity/rdp-sec-check) can unauthentically identify the security settings of RDP servers based on the handshakes.